 Research areas of interest include arts technology integration in higher education and hybrid studio practices.
 I am also invested in consciousness and empathy.

 Scholarly interests include 21st Century contemporary art, the cultural impact of digital technologies, and consciousness.
-Recent exhibitions include Sherry Mayo, solo exhibitions at the Field Library and at Mariandale, Ossining, NY, STEAM, group exhibition at the Arts Exchange of Arts Westchester, and Dina Hermann & Sherry Mayo, two-person exhibition, LOOK Art Gallery, Mahopac, New York.
+Recent exhibitions include Sherry Mayo, solo exhibitions at the Field and Mahopac Libraries, and at Mariandale, Ossining, NY, STEAM, group exhibition at the Arts Exchange of Arts Westchester, and Dina Hermann & Sherry Mayo, two-person exhibition, LOOK Art Gallery, Mahopac, New York.
+Recent juried shows include Putnam Arts Council and the Center for the Digital Arts, Putnam Arts Council and the Southeast Museum, Peekskill Arts Alliance, and the Dorsky Art Museum.

-Recent publications: Mayo, S. (2013).
+Recent publications: Mayo, S. (2018).
+A Collective Consciousness Model in a Post Media Society, in Dr. Mehdi Khosrow-Pour (Ed.)
+Enhancing Art, Culture, and Design with Technological Integration, IGI Global, Mayo, S. (2013).
 A Model for a Collective Aesthetic Consciousness, International Journal of Art, Culture and Design Technologies, Vol. 1, No. 2. , Art in the Expanded Field: notions of empathy, aesthetic consciousness, and implications for education.
 In T. Costantino, B. White (Eds.), Aesthetics, Empathy, and Education.
 New York: NY, Peter Lang Publishing and Mayo, S. (July-December, 2011).